-

 - Spawns around the full moon in batches throughout the year, though mostly from March to September.

-- Clear larvae are planktonic, eventually making way to coral reefs and crevices.
+- Clear larvae are planktonic, eventually making their way to coral reefs and crevices.

 Conservation Status